 All of these things will be differently interpreted by your LPA and contact details for this authority can be found here for full details on whether you will need it for your work.

 Work undertaken on industrial premises do not normally require planning permission, though may fall under separate conditions.
 This also goes for demolition, though this will require separate approval from the LPA.

 If your building project is specifically in benefit of the local community, it may also be able to forgo tradition routes and instead gain permission through Neighbourhood Planning or the Community Right to Build.

 How do they access whether a building will achieve planning permission?

 Your LPA will undertake a thorough investigation into the application, evaluating it on the following merits:

-The size, layout, citing and appearance of the building.
+- The size, layout, citing an appearance of the building.

-Concerns surrounding infrastructure such as roads and energy and water supplies.
+- Concerns surrounding infrastructures such as roads and energy and water supplies.

 You can hope to achieve the results of your application within 8 weeks, but this can take as long as 13 weeks, so make sure to send your application off way in advance of any planned changes to your property to avoid disappointment.

 Now you can even apply for planning permission online here which makes the whole ordeal a whole lot simpler.